jstenmark/ChatCopyCat/README.md

 # ChatCopyCat

-Unleash the playful prowess of coding and chatting with ChatCopyCat, your feline agent in the mysterious alley of VS Code.
+Unleash the playful prowess of coding and chatting with ChatCopyCat, your feline companion in the mysterious alley of VS Code.

 ## Description